xlevel/next-interview-project/README.md

 ....
 ```

-Your task is to write a program to accept the input and product a hint field version of the map with the same dimensions, were a square eithercontains a mine, `*`, or the number of adjacent mines, `2`.
+Your task is to write a program to accept the input and produce a 'hint' field version of the map with the same dimensions, were a square either contains a mine, `*`, or the number of adjacent mines, `2`.

 Example: